BLOG

 Role of AI in Environmental Monitoring

 Today, these tools are paired with smarter devices that fall under the Internet of Things (IoT).
-These devices are essentially wired into the internet and are therefore less manual in nature, which is to say they can be controlled remotely in real-time.
+These devices are essentially wired into the internet and can therefore be controlled remotely in real-time.
 IoT tools are also paired with AI, meaning they have machine learning algorithms embedded into them.

 Data captured by IoT device sensors from a wide variety of environmental conditions can be integrated via the Wireless Sensor Network (WSN), a cloud-based environmental system.
 In this way, the devices can record, characterise, monitor, and analyse elements in a specific environment.